Health Lifestyle

 iStock.com/Nataliia Mysak

 People with high blood pressure are encouraged to cut way down on sodium.
-Part of that equation appears to be the ratio of potassium to sodium, which in the standard modern diet is weighted heavily — and unhealthfully — in favor of sodium.
+Part of that equation appears to be the potassium-to-sodium ratio, which in the standard modern diet is heavily — and unhealthfully — weighted toward sodium.
 When potassium intake increases to match that of sodium, your body can balance the electrolytes that regulate your nervous and cardiovascular systems.

-Increasing dietary potassium may lower high blood pressure by inducing vasorelaxation, or reduction of tension in blood vessel walls.
+Increasing dietary potassium may lower high blood pressure by inducing vasorelaxation, or the reduction of tension in blood vessel walls.
 Potassium affects the amount of fluid stored in your body and how much goes out in your urine.
-If your body is retaining water, you’ll have more fluid in your blood, putting extra pressure against your blood vessel walls, and raising blood pressure.
+If your body is retaining water, you’ll have more fluid in your blood, which puts extra pressure on your blood vessel walls.

-Adding more potassium achieves the greatest benefit for those with already elevated blood pressure.
+The higher your blood pressure, the more benefit extra potassium will provide.
 The closer you are to already having normal blood pressure, the less impact each additional gram of potassium will have.
-And while it’s possible to get potassium from supplements, you can easily increase your intake through diet.
+In addition to getting potassium from supplements, you can also increase your intake by eating more of some amazingly delicious foods.
 Avocados, sweet potatoes, spinach, watermelon, coconut water, white beans, edamame, and, of course, bananas all contain high levels of potassium.
+Yum!

 Does Magnesium Help Lower Blood Pressure?

-The modern diet also leaves many people deficient in magnesium, another mineral that plays a crucial role in modulating blood pressure.
-Clinical studies have revealed a wide variation in the effects of added magnesium — some show no change in blood pressure, and others find significant effects.
-In general, magnesium achieves the greatest reduction in blood pressure in people with the most severe hypertension.
+The modern diet leaves many people deficient in magnesium, another mineral that plays a crucial role in modulating blood pressure.
+Like with potassium, magnesium achieves the greatest reduction in blood pressure in people with the most severe hypertension.

-In some studies, magnesium intake of 500–1,000 mg per day may reduce high blood pressure by as much as 5.6 mm Hg for systolic and 2.8 mm Hg for diastolic.
+In some studies, magnesium intake of 500–1,000 mg per day reduced blood pressure by as much as 5.6 mm Hg systolic and 2.8 mm Hg diastolic.
 The most effective mineral treatment for hypertension appears to be a combination approach — increased magnesium and potassium, coupled with a reduction in sodium.
-This protocol often achieves the same result as a single antihypertensive drug, without the negative side effects.
+This protocol often achieves the same result as a single antihypertensive drug, without negative side effects.

 Low Sodium Diet and Hypertension